-The Nikon 400mm f/4.5 is poised to be a very popular lens for serious Nikon photographers and enthusiasts alike with a decent price point for what you get as compared to the $14,000.00 f2/8 version.
-Your other option in Z mount is the Nikon 100-400mm f/4.5-5.6 @ a cheaper cost of $2,700.00 as compared to the 400 f/4.5 costs of $3250.00 and of course, there are other options out there if you don't mind using them with the FTZ adapter.
-I have made a personal vow to sell my f mount lenses when comparable Z mount lenses become available for purchase, and so far I have been doing well - I give myself a B+.
+The Nikon 400mm f/4.5 is poised to be a trendy lens for serious Nikon photographers and enthusiasts alike, with a decent price point for what you get as compared to the $14,000.00 f2/8 version.
+Your other option in Z mount is the Nikon 100-400mm f/4.5-5.6 @ a cheaper cost of $2,700.00 as compared to the 400 f/4.5 costs $3250.00, and of course, there are other options out there if you don't mind using them with the FTZ adapter.
+I have made a personal vow to sell my f mount lenses when comparable Z-mount lenses become available for purchase, and so far, I have been doing well - I give myself a B+.

 Should You Buy a Nikon 400mm f/4.5 or choose other options?
-If you don't mind using an FTZ adapter consider the 500mm f/5.6 PF lens - why? because you can find it in stock, or even used.
-The 500mm PF is a longer focal length, with very fast focusing and very good image quality.
-I own the Nikon 500mm f/5.6 PF lens which is one of my go-to lenses for wildlife and travel both being lightweight and compact; with the 400mm f/4.5 being ever so lighter. + you need to factor in the FTZ.
-Optically speaking they are both very sharp lenses.
+If you don't mind using an FTZ adapter, consider the 500mm f/5.6 PF lens - why?
+Because you can find it in stock or even used.
+The 500mm PF is a longer focal length, with swift focusing and excellent image quality.
+I own the Nikon 500mm f/5.6 PF lens, one of my go-to lenses for wildlife and travel, both lightweight and compact, with the 400mm f/4.5 being ever so lighter. + You need to factor in the FTZ.
+Optically speaking, they are both very sharp lenses.

 |Comparing 400mm f/4.5 vs 500mm f/5.6

 |Focal with 1.4 TC

 |2.56 lbs (1160g)